CNAG-Biomedical-Informatics/convert-pheno/README.md

 - Input file(s):

-    A file on once of the accepted formats.
+    A text file in one of the accepted formats.

 **Examples:**